 Protecting our planet concerns us all.
-That is why climate protection is becoming increasingly important – and more urgent – not only in private life, but above all in business.
-Until companies can only produce in a climate-neutral manner, CO2 compensation is a useful instrument for achieving climate neutrality in the company.
+That is why climate protection is becoming increasingly important – and more urgent – not only in private life but, above all, in business.
+Until companies can only produce in a climate-neutral manner, CO2 compensation is a valuable instrument for achieving climate neutrality.

 But how can climate compensation work in companies?
-Why is it so important and which climate protection projects are suitable for it?
-In order to be able to understand the extensive topic, we want to go into more detail about CO2 compensation and also explain what to look out for when buying a sustainable, climate-neutral or even climate-positive product.
+Why is it so important, and which climate protection projects suit it?
+To understand the extensive topic, we want to go into more detail about CO2 compensation and also explain what to look for when buying a sustainable, climate-neutral or even climate-positive product.

 Carbon neutrality and climate positivity: definition and differences

-For a basic understanding of climate protection in companies, it is therefore helpful to first clarify various terms.
+For a basic understanding of climate protection in companies, it is helpful to clarify various terms first.

 Climate neutrality means that a company offsets its CO2 emissions with the help of purchased emission certificates, which can be invested in certified offsetting projects - this offsets the amount of CO2 emitted in the form of climate protection projects.
-A climate-neutral company therefore causes neither negative effects on the climate nor does it contribute to improving the quality of the environment.
+A climate-neutral company, therefore, causes neither adverse effects on the climate nor does it contribute to improving the quality of the environment.

-We speak of climate positivity when a company no longer just compensates for its own CO2 savings, but also offsets more greenhouse gas emissions than it causes.
-With the help of a climate-positive economy, for example, the goals of the Paris climate agreement, such as limiting global warming to 1.5°C (in relation to the pre-industrial era), can be supported.
+We speak of climate positivity when a company no longer compensates for its CO2 savings but offsets more greenhouse gas emissions than it causes.
+With the help of a climate-positive economy, for example, the goals of the Paris Climate Agreement, such as limiting global warming to 1.5°C about the pre-industrial era), can be supported.

 Climate compensation in companies: That's why it makes sense

-CO2 compensation is an important step towards environmental protection in business.
+CO2 compensation is an essential step towards environmental protection in business.
 With more and more companies compensating for the greenhouse gases they emit by financing climate protection projects, forests can be reforested or clean energy promoted, for example.
 It is important to note that CO2 compensation is compensation.
-This means that as soon as a company offsets its CO2 emissions, it still emits greenhouse gases into the atmosphere.
-In order to counteract the negative environmental effect and not increase global warming as a result, support for climate protection projects results in mathematical neutralization and a company is therefore considered climate-neutral.
+This means that when a company offsets its CO2 emissions, it still emits greenhouse gases into the atmosphere.
+To counteract the negative environmental effect and not increase global warming, support for climate protection projects results in mathematical neutralisation and a company is considered climate-neutral.

-CO2 compensation can thus have a supportive effect on environmental protection, but should not be understood as a kind of panacea.
-To make a significant difference, more greenhouse gases must be offset than are emitted.
-In addition to compensation, companies can also make a contribution through additional commitment.
-In private, buyers can also make a decisive contribution with their purchasing behavior by paying attention to which companies support climate protection projects and how transparently they communicate their climate protection promises.
+CO2 compensation can thus support environmental protection but should be understood as something other than a panacea.
+More greenhouse gases must be offset than emitted to make a significant difference.
+In addition to compensation, companies can also contribute to additional commitment.
+In private, buyers can also make a decisive contribution to their purchasing behaviour by paying attention to which companies support climate protection projects and how transparently they communicate their promises.

 Sustainability strategies: How can companies become climate neutral?